California Estate Planning

-- Establishing arrangements that will meet your objectives if something happens to you or those you care about.
+- Establishing arrangements that will meet your goals if something happens to you or those you care about.

 Estate planning has many purposes.
 First, estate planning can lower potential estate taxes and fees.
-Secondly, estate planning can set up contingency plans about your health care treatment and management of finances if you become incapacitated, itemizes how you want your property distributed when you di, as well as provides for the care of your minor or disabled children.
-You ought to have an estate plan if:
+Secondly, estate planning can set up contingency plans about your health care treatment and management of finances if you become incapacitated.
+Lastly, estate planning can identify how you want your property distributed when you die, as well as provide for the care of your minor or disabled children.
+You should have an estate plan if:

 - You are the parent of a minor or disabled child.